missionpinball/mpf-docs/config/track_player.rst

 action:
 ~~~~~~~
 Single value, type: one of the following options: play, stop, pause, set_volume, stop_all_sounds.
+Defaults to empty.

 The ``action:`` setting controls what action will be performed on the specified track.
 Options for
 ``action:`` are: